 STEAM AND GIRLS

 Why?
-Women feel like infiltrators within this field considered more relevant to men.
-In fact, some research said that during primary school many girls show interest in technological and scientific subjects, but this interest gradually decreases during adolescence caused by external conditioning such as gender stereotypes and societal expectations.
+Women feel like infiltrators within this field are considered more relevant to men.
+In fact, some research said that many girls show interest in technological and scientific subjects during primary school.
+Still, this interest gradually decreases during adolescence caused by external conditioning such as gender stereotypes and societal expectations.

-We believe that the best way to overcome stereotypes is to be prepared to be able to meet the demands of work that have been planned for the future, getting closer and closer to digital art, coding, and making.
+We believe that the best way to overcome stereotypes is to be prepared to meet the demands of work that have been planned for the future, getting closer and closer to digital art, coding, and making.

 And what do you think of the Steam curriculum?
-You agree to integrate scientific and humanistic subjects together
+You agree to integrate scientific and humanistic subjects.

 READ ALSO: Blockly Games: Google educational games